HimesGroup/BMIN503_Final_Project/README.md

 The repository consist of the following files -

-1) heart_rate_monitors.Rmd : This is the main project file with description and all the R code
+1) heart_rate_monitors.Rmd : This is the main project file with description and all the R code.

-2) heart_rate_monitors.html: This is the html version of the same file
+2) heart_rate_monitors.html: This is the html version of the same file.

-3) sample1.txt - The ECG output from the Bitalino OpenSignals software for the Sample1
+3) sample1.txt - The ECG output from the Bitalino OpenSignals software for the Sample1.

-4) sample2.txt - The ECG output from the Bitalino OpenSignals software for the Sample2
+4) sample2.txt - The ECG output from the Bitalino OpenSignals software for the Sample2.

 5) ecgdata1.txt - The ECG raw output converted to Volts using transfer function for Sample 1.
 This was the input file for Kubios software.

 6) ecgdata2.txt - The ECG raw output converted to Volts using transfer function for Sample 2.
-This was the input file for Kubios software
+This was the input file for Kubios software.

 7) ecgdata2.csv - The ecgdata2.txt file in csv format to be used for visualization by signal processing in the code given in the Rmd file.

 8) ecghrv1.csv - This is the output file from Kubios for Sample 1 with the RR intervals.
 This was used to calculate beats per minute.

 9) ecghrv2.csv - This is the output file from Kubios for Sample 2 with the RR intervals.
 This was used to calculate beats per minute.

 Collaborators: